eesahasan1/Data-Engineering-Repository/terraform_gcp/README.md

 > - `newgrp docker` switches the current session to use the 'docker' group, applying the new group membership immediately.
 > - `sudo service docker restart` restarts the Docker service to ensure all changes take effect, including updating permissions and group memberships.

-Example:
+- Example:
 ```bash
 sudo usermod -aG docker $gzuz
 ```

 ## Installing and Using pgcli for Database Access In Terminal
-`pgcli` is a command-line interface for Postgres
+`pgcli` is a command-line interface for Postgres.

 - Install pgcli using pip: